Brookhaven to take part in $1.5B shoreline protection project

 Brookhaven agrees to take part in $1.5B FIMP shoreline protection project

-Brookhaven officials have formally agreed to take part in the $1.5 billion Fire Island-to-Montauk shoreline protection project, despite raising concerns about its potential impact on some homeowners.
+Brookhaven officials have formally agreed to take part in the $1.5 billion Fire Island to Montauk Point shoreline protection project, despite raising concerns about its potential impact on some homeowners.

 The decision to sign the agreement came just days after Brookhaven Supervisor Edward P. Romaine wrote a June 11 letter to U.S. Sen. Chuck Schumer (D-N.Y.) raising concerns about some aspects of the plan.
 In the letter, Romaine said the plan had failed to cover the costs of homeowners who must find alternate housing or move their belongings while their houses were raised to protect them from floods.